Kalvium-Program/project-15-superwars-complete/readme.md

 ### Progression 1: Clash of clans

 Brace yourself !
 We are in the last legs.
 Help Dustin and Lucus by completing the logic of `isFight()` method such that it should _return `clash`_ when it satisfies the constraint.
 Otherwise it should _return `peace`_.
-The given constraint is that a Super Hero and Super Villain with strength greater than zero should be there to make a clash.
+The given constraint is that a Super Hero and Super Villain with strength greater than zero should be there to make a clash. `strength` is the parameter that will be passed to. `isFight()` function.

 ### Progression 2: Consistency afford refuge